Ephenodrom/Dart-Basic-Utils/README.md

 ### DomainUtils
 Helper class for operations on domain names.

+### EmailUtils
+Helper class for operations on email addresses.

 ### MathUtils
 Helper class for simple math operations like calculating circular area or converting length units.